-The Board has adopted a Rule 12b-1 Plan, which allows payment of marketing fees of up to 0.50% (R class) and 0.05% (SS class) of average net assets to the Distributor for the sale, distribution, administration and customer servicing of the Fund's R and SS classes.
+The Board has adopted a Rule 12b-1 Plan, which allows payment of marketing fees of up to 0.25% of average net assets to the Distributor for the sale, distribution, administration and customer servicing of the Fund's SS class.
 When the Distributor receives Rule 12b-1 Fees, it may pay some or all of them to financial intermediaries whose customers purchase Shares.
-The Fund's SS class has no present intention of paying, accruing or incurring any Rule 12b-1 Fees until such time as approved by the Fund's Board of Trustees.
+The Fund's SS class has no present intention of paying, accruing or incurring any Rule 12b-1Fees until such time as approved by the Fund's Board of Trustees.
 Federated Hermes and its subsidiaries may benefit or sustain losses from such arrangements.
 Because these Shares pay marketing fees on an ongoing basis, your investment cost may be higher over time than other shares with different sales charges and/or marketing fees.